All Episodes

 Oh, yeah.

-All you have to do is get every conservative in the country to give up every principle they've ever held, and the party can succeed again.
+All you have to do is get every conservative in the country to give up every principle they've ever held and the party can succeed again.

-Jason, I was in a meeting with Arnold I'm I belonged to an association when we would have to talk to Arnold about the diesel emissions issues that we're having.
+I belong to an association when we went up to talk to Arnold about the diesel emissions issues that we're having.

-When we laid out how wrong California Airs Air Resource Board is what's called the Carb Group.
+When we laid out how wrong California Air Resource Board is, what's called the CARB Group, we laid out how wrong they are.

-Arnold's chief of staff looked at us and said the environmentalists scream louder than you guys do, and if we don't do something, they'll sue us.
+Arnold's chief of staff looked at us and said, the environmentalists scream louder than you guys do, and if we don't do something, they'll sue us.

 Well, it's funny you should mention that.

-And basically that's what he said.
+And basically, that's what he said.

 Yeah.

-He literally was targeted by environmentalists and he was defeated.
+He literally was targeted by environmentalists, and he was defeated.

-And that's what's that's what's driving these politicians.
+And that's what's driving these politicians.

-They're cowards, they're afraid of the environmental lobby because they've been able to raise millions based on scaring fifth graders about global warming, and so you get this outlandish, ridiculous California Air Resources Board literally pulling a Kyoto for your state.
+They're afraid of the environmental lobby because they've been able to raise millions based on scaring fifth graders about global warming.

 It's going to bankrupt Detroit because Detroit can't make cars just for California and then others for Virginia for crying out loud.

-There was legislation in the last session to literally defer our greenhouse gas policy to whatever the California Air Resources Board did.
+If you want to know how crazy Minnesota is, my friend, there was legislation in the last session to literally defer our greenhouse gas policy to whatever the California Air Resources Board did.

 I am not making that up.

-They were going to link the two so your Air Resources Board would govern Minnesota's uh CO2 emissions.
+They were going to link the two so your Air Resources Board would govern Minnesota's CO2 emissions.

 We've been in meetings with them.